robdodson/terma/out/fix-issue.md

 # Planning Workflow

-Before writing any code, present your plan and yield the chat back to me so I can write a response.
+1. Before writing any code, present your plan
+2. Yield the chat back to me so I can provide feedback on the plan

 # Implementation Workflow

-* Create a new branch with a descriptive name for your work
+1. Create a new branch with a descriptive name for your work
-* Break the work into logical phases/commits
+2. Break the work into logical phases/commits
-* Create a commit for each phase with clear commit messages
+3. Create a commit for each phase with clear commit messages
-* After each significant change, yield the chat back to me so I can review and provide feedback
+4. After each commit, yield the chat back to me so I can review the code

+IMPORTANT: Do not attempt to do a git push until you have yielded the chat back and received a code review.

 ## Code Quality